felix1805/Association-Word-Game/README.md

 # Association-Word-Game
 Custom Word game using API requests.
-Created ass a React App using node.js components.
+Created as a React App using node.js components.